openGemini/openGemini.github.io/src/guide/schema/retention_policy.md

 #### DURATION

 `DURATION` determines how long openGemini keeps data.
-A retention policy has a minimum duration of one hour and a maximum duration of `INF` (infinite).
+A retention policy has a minimum duration of one hour and a maximum duration of infinite.

 #### REPLICATION